Nick Coffield: AFL career

 Coffield played nearly all of the first half of the 2019 season in St Kilda's VFL affiliate Sandringham, before playing his first senior AFL game in Round 11 against Port Adelaide in Shanghai.
 Overall, he played 8 games in the 2019 Season.
 His season ended early after suffering a dislocated shoulder in St Kilda's Round 21 match against Fremantle.

 Coffield is currently studying a Bachelor of Arts/Commerce at Deakin University.

-2020 was a breakout year for Coffield, with the defender playing every game for the season with the exception of Round 1, plus two finals, playing 18 of a possible 19 games in a Covid-interrupted season.
+2020 was a breakout year for Coffield, with the defender playing every game for the season with the exception of Round 1, plus two finals, playing 18 of a possible 19 games in a COVID-interrupted season.
 Despite the shortened season and quarters, Coffield established himself a prominent defender who averaged over 15 disposals and six marks a game.
 Coffield finished the regular season with a team high 100 marks from 16 games, as well as finished first at the Saints for intercept marks and total intercepts.
 He was also equal second for rebound-50s and effective disposals.
 Coffield's form was rewarded an interchange position in the AFL's 22Under22 side.

-Coffield's 2021 season reflected his team's, a inconsistent year that didn't reach the heights of the previous.
+Coffield's 2021 season reflected his team's, an inconsistent year that didn't reach the heights of the previous.
 Coffield also found himself in and out of the side, playing 16 of a possible 22 games including missing three due to a hamstring injury.
 He did however have a strong performance against Richmond in Round five, collecting 23 disposals and 12 marks and a good game against Fremantle in Round 23 where he had 21 disposals and seven marks.